RHReynolds/LDSCforRyten/README.md

     2. We recommend that for estimating heritability enrichment (i.e., %h2/%SNPs) of any annotation, including tissue-specific annotations, it is best to use baselineLD v2.2.
 - For a short overview of the various baseline models, please refer to: https://data.broadinstitute.org/alkesgroup/LDSCORE/readme_baseline_versions
 - For a detailed overview of the various baselines, please refer to [LDSC_Baseline_Models.xlsx](misc/LDSC_Baseline_Models.xlsx).
 - **IMPORTANT:** All baseline models, except baseline v1.2, are aligned to GRCh37.
 Baseline v1.2, however, is aligned to GRCh38.
-This is important, as all sumstat.gz files are generated from summary statistic files based on GRCh37 co-ordinates.
-According to the following [thread](https://groups.google.com/forum/#!topic/ldsc_users/_wIQrqK57Nc), running GRCh37-based summary statistics with the GRCh38-based baseline v1.2 model should not make much of a difference to the outputted estimates.
+This is important, as most sumstat.gz files are generated from summary statistic files based on GRCh37 co-ordinates.
+        - According to the following [thread](https://groups.google.com/forum/#!topic/ldsc_users/_wIQrqK57Nc), running GRCh37-based summary statistics with the GRCh38-based baseline v1.2 model should not make much of a difference to the outputted estimates.
 There is, however, a big difference between running with v1.1 (GRCh37-based) or v1.2.
-Until conversion of summary stats files from GRCh37 to GRCh38 has occurred, it is recommended to run with baseline v1.2 (despite it being GRCh38 based).
+        - Until conversion of summary stats files from GRCh37 to GRCh38 has occurred, it is recommended to run with baseline v1.2 (despite it being GRCh38 based).
+        - If users to encounter a GRCh37-based GWAS, [functions](R/GWAS_formatting_functions.R) are available for GWAS liftover to GRCh38.

 ### Available GWASs
 - Available GWASs on our server can be found in the following directory: `/data/LDScore/GWAS/`
 - For details of these GWASs (including samples numbers and references), please refer to [LDSC_GWAS_details.xlsx](misc/LDSC_GWAS_details.xlsx).
 - Additional GWASs can be downloaded, but must be prepared.
 Please refer to the `ldsc` [wiki page](https://github.com/bulik/ldsc/wiki) for details on how to prepare GWAS summary statistics for use with `ldsc`.
+- **If new GWASs are downloaded, please update [LDSC_GWAS_details.xlsx](misc/LDSC_GWAS_details.xlsx) with details.**